melanieplageman/autobench/README.md

 `workload_id` refers to the workload you wish to run.
 Workloads are added in `roles/fio/templates/workloads/` and should follow the naming convention `[workload_id]_[size].j2` where size must match the size specified in `fio.yaml` under `vars` and called `workload_size`.

-`ideal_settings` should be set to the basename of the JSON settings file you created and put in the top-level autobench directory in the above step.
+`settings` should be set to a number identifying the JSON settings file you created and put in the top-level autobench directory in the above step.

 `delete_fio_read_files` determines whether or not the files created by fio for read jobs are deleted after each run.
 Reusing the files makes it faster to do multiple runs, but, if you are running multiple different workloads on the VM, you may run out of disk space, so setting this to `1` may be desirable.

 Assuming you have already provisioned VMs and updated the inventory, you may now run `fio.yaml`.
 The results will be populated in the specified results database.

 Set the number of [forks](https://docs.ansible.com/ansible/latest/user_guide/playbooks_strategies.html#setting-the-number-of-forks) to leverage parallelism.

 ```sh
 ansible-playbook fio.yaml -e "privatekey=PRIVATE_KEY_FILE"